Rawdat Al Khail: Transport

 Major roads that run through Rawdat Al Khail include B Ring Road, C Ring Road, Salwa Road and Rawdat Al Khail Street.
 Currently, the underground Al Muntazah Metro Station is under construction, having been launched during Phase 2B.
 Once completed, it will be part of Doha Metro's Blue Line.

 Visitor attractions

 Rawdat Al Khail Park, also known as Al Muntazah Park, represents one of the earliest constructed public parks within Doha.
+It is also among the largest parks in Qatar, at 140000 m2.
 The second phase of park construction, which included footpaths and visitor facilities, was completed in 1980.
 The park is found at the crossing of Al Muntazah Street and C Ring Road.
-In 2013, UK-based LDA Design was selected to renovate the park to include modern amenities, which would be spread over an area of 14.7 hectares.
-Sporting facilities, a café, and a children's playground were planned as part of the redesign.
+In 2013, UK-based LDA Design was selected to renovate the park to include modern amenities, such as sporting facilities, a café, and a children's playground.

+In April 2022, the park was refurbished and inaugurated by the Minister of Municipality, Abdullah bin Abdulaziz bin Turki Al Subaie, in a ceremony attended by the Mayor of Wilmington, Delaware, Mike Purzycki, along with other officials.
+A tree symbolising friendship between Doha and Wilmington was planted during the event.

+Facilities within the park include 1183 m of pedestrian walkways, a 1119 m jogging track, a 1118 m cycle path, children's play areas divided by age groups, as well as fitness zones with exercise equipment.
+The grounds also feature 98000 m2 of landscaped green space and 1,600 trees.

 Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Rawdat Al Khail has been designated a District Centre, which is the lowest designation.

 The District Centre is situated to the east of an already-existing commercial hub at the crossing C Ring Road and Salwa Road.
 This decision was made allow greater pedestrian accessibility within the District Centre, nonetheless, improving the lack of pedestrian-friendly infrastructure of the existing commercial area is also a stated objective of the centre plan.
 Metro stations can be found at both the eastern and western extremities of the District Centre.
 Current buildings in the District Centre include the Raddison Blue Hotel, a mall, residential villas and government organizations.
 Future construction will follow an orthogonal grid plan.